 A large amount of the population in America is directly connected with briding.
 A recent survey was issued in 2019 from FWS where 39 million people were “ around the home birder” ( according to 2016 data).
 Surely, The number of birders increases those years dramatically.

-So, Surely Plenty of bird feeders are available in birders’ backyards.
+So, Surely Plenty of bird feeders is available in birders’ backyards.
 I already mention that birds have strong memorizing abilities.
 Therefore, When they find a feeder they can remember the feeder and its location which also increases the chance of birds’ presence of feeders.

 Also, In the market, various types of feeders are available for specific birds.
 So, When birds take their food from a specific feeder, they remember the feeder.
 When they see the same type of feeder in other yards, they can match this with the previous one and land on the feeder to inquire if there is any food available for them.

-Feeder placing location and type also play a vital role whether birds can find feeder or not.
+Feeder placing location and type also play a vital role in whether birds can find feeders or not.
 Because Every species doesn’t follow the same way of finding feeders and taking food, you can check out your local Audubon society or birding groups which species are most common in your local area.
 According, that information, you can select feeder types that are popular among local birds.

 In addition, birds like orioles have a strong attraction to orange color.
 So, The color of the feeder also helps birds to find the feeder.